matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-partition-by.md

 ## Constraints

-The partition table does not support the following partitions for the time being:
+1. The partition table does not support the following partitions for the time being:

     - Range partition: Only supports integer and date (date/datetime).
     - List partition: Only supports integers.
     - Hash partition: The HASH function only supports integers .
     - Composite partition: Only supports integers, dates, and strings.

+2. The partition table cannot be used for acceleration for now.